xdoko01/pgRPG/pyrpg/README.md

   - this will display dlg and stopped the game until some key is pressed - the key for continue will be part of dialog specification.
   ----
   - upgrade - dialog to read key input and return some value that can be used to further change the flow of the game
-  - example, accepting the new quest by some selection done in the dialog
+  - example, accepting the new scene by some selection done in the dialog
   ----
   - dialog as a class? vs
   - dialog as a dictionary that has stored the surfaces
   - top-down approach
     - function display_dlg(target, position, dictionary)

-    - script `show_dialog` - parameter dialog_id that is saved during loading of the quest into the new engine global table.
+    - script `show_dialog` - parameter dialog_id that is saved during loading of the scene into the new engine global table.
 Similarly, for `modify_brain` action `entity_id` is used.
     -
-  - dialog is configured as a part of the quest
+  - dialog is configured as a part of the scene
   - create dialog function that will create dialog from the hierarchy and templates ...???
     - must know about FONT PATH and IMG PATH ...